kermitt2/delft/Readme.md

 #### Insult recognition

-A small experimental model for recognizing insults in texts, based on the Wikipedia comment from the Kaggle _Wikipedia Toxic Comments_ dataset, English only.
+A small experimental model for recognizing insults and threats in texts, based on the Wikipedia comment from the Kaggle _Wikipedia Toxic Comments_ dataset, English only.
 This uses a small dataset labelled manually.

 For training:

 > python3 insultTagger.py train

 By default training uses the whole train set.

+Example of a small tagging test:

+> python3 insultTagger.py tag

 #### Creating your own model